Banjo-Kazooie (video game): Sequels and re-releases

 An Xbox Live Arcade version of Banjo-Kazooie, developed by 4J Studios, was released for the Xbox 360 on 26 November 2008.
 This version runs in a full widescreen mode with an updated 1080p resolution, cleaner audio and consistent frame rate, includes achievements, and supports the "Stop 'N' Swop" connectivity that was incomplete in the Nintendo 64 game, used now to unlock features in both Banjo-Kazooie: Nuts & Bolts and the then-upcoming Xbox Live Arcade version of Banjo-Tooie.
 The Xbox Live Arcade version was generally well received by critics, featuring an aggregate score of 77 out of 100 at Metacritic and generally considered a solid revival of a classic.
 TeamXbox praised its controls as very responsive in comparison to most other XBLA re-releases.
 However, the port also reminded them of the game's original issues, especially with the camera, such as the inability to look up high enough, resulting in several items that are not seen on screen, and the camera flipping at inopportune moments.
 PALGN reported brief pauses in one of Gruntilda's cutscenes and returns to the hub world, and disappearances of collectables like musical notes and jiggies.
 PALGN was also disappointed in the small amount of rewards provided by the Stop 'n Swap feature for Nuts & Bolts, only a few vehicle accessories.
 In 2009, IGN ranked it seventh on its list of Top 10 Xbox Live Arcade Games.
-In 2015, the Xbox Live Arcade version became one of the first backwards compatible titles for Xbox One, and was re-released as part of the Rare Replay video game compilation.
+In 2015, the Xbox Live Arcade version became one of the first backwards compatible titles for Xbox One, and was re-released as part of the Rare Replay (2015) video game compilation.
 In 2019, this version was enhanced to run at native 4K resolution on Xbox One.

 A spiritual successor to Banjo-Kazooie, Yooka-Laylee, was released in 2017.
 Elements, largely coming from Banjo-Kazooie, were released as downloadable content for the crossover fighting game Super Smash Bros.
-Ultimate on 4 September 2019, including Banjo and Kazooie as a tag team of playable fighters and a stage based on Spiral Mountain, a location in the game.
-Banjo-Kazooie was added to the Nintendo Switch Online library of Nintendo 64 games on 20 January 2022, marking its first re-release on a Nintendo console.
+Ultimate (2018) in September 2019, including Banjo and Kazooie as a tag team of playable fighters and a stage based on Spiral Mountain, a location in the game.
+Banjo-Kazooie was added to the Nintendo Switch's Nintendo Classics library on 20 January 2022, marking its first re-release on a Nintendo console.

+In 2024, a fan fully decompiled the original ROM image into C source code.
+Unofficial ports of the game to various platforms are expected to come.